stategate/stategate/README.md

 ## Goals

-- [x] Create a simple API interface for storing state and and subscribing to state changes(events) using pluggable channel & storage providers
+- [x] Create a simple API interface for storing state and subscribing to state changes(events) using pluggable channel & storage providers
-- [x] Capture all changes to an application state as a sequence of events.
+- [x] Capture all changes to an application's state as a sequence of events.
 - [x] Safe to swap backend providers without changing client-side code
 - [x] Type-safe client's generated in many languages
 - [x] Safe to expose to the public internet due to fine-grained authentication/authorization model.